-- Complete and submit a selective admission application for the BAS program. - Complete the attached application. - Email the BAS selective admission application to department chair Paul Findley at pfin@tjc.edu. - You may also drop off your information in the Office of the Dean of the School of Professional and Technical Programs, located in Room 203 of the Pirtle Technology building on TJC's central campus.
+- Complete and submit a selective admission application for the BAS program. - Complete the attached application. - Email the BAS selective admission application to Department Chair Michael McDonough at EmergencyManagementBAS@TJC.edu. - You may also drop off your information in the Office of the Dean of the School of Professional and Technical Programs, located in Room 203 of the Pirtle Technology building on TJC's central campus.
 They may be reached by phone at 903-510-2507.